 Tracer gas testing in October 2012 reinforced expectations regarding air infiltration and ventilation.
-It is noteworthy that the indicated ASHRAE Standard 62 ventilation rate for the lab buildings is 63 CFM of mechanical ventilation and 94 CFM overall, including the 2 CFM/ft allowance for air infiltration.
+It is noteworthy that the indicated ASHRAE Standard 62.2-2013 ventilation rate for the lab buildings is 63 CFM of mechanical ventilation and 76 CFM overall.

 - Without mechanical ventilation, the tighter building had a much lower leakage rate than the loose one (0.04 ACH versus 0.27 ACH).
-Both buildings were far below the recommended ASHRAE Standard 62 ventilation rate (0.42 ACH). - When mechanical ventilation was added to the tighter building, it exhibited higher ventilation (73 CFM versus 40 CFM and 0.33 ACH versus 0.18 ACH). - A tighter building with mechanical ventilation tended to remain closer to the ventilation target and experience less amplitude in its variation relative to a loose building.
-The 62-2 compliant target is 94 CFM of ventilation for the laboratory homes.
+The tighter building was far below the recommended ASHRAE Standard 62.2-2013 total ventilation rate (76 CFM), while at times the leaker building approached this level, but it fell short during milder conditions. - When mechanical ventilation was added to the tighter building, it exhibited higher ventilation (73 CFM versus 40 CFM and 0.33 ACH versus 0.18 ACH). - A tighter building with mechanical ventilation tended to remain close to the ventilation target and experience less amplitude in its variation relative to a loose building.
+The 62.2-2013 compliant target is 76 CFM of ventilation for the laboratory homes.
 The east structure, relying solely on natural ventilation saw an average ventilation rate of 39.7 CFM (standard deviation = 8.2 CFM) over a weeklong test period with a range of 28-62 CFM against an average for the tight west building with mechanical ventilation of 72.8 CFM (standard deviation = 4.8 CFM) with a range of 58-86 CFM.